folio-org/mod-codex-mock/README.md

 has a small number of hard coded records, that it can list, and provide by the id.

+The module loads a hard-coded list of instances into its database at tenant-init time.
+These can be queried and sorted according to the usual RMB conventions.

+By default the ModuleDescriptor has the `"interfaceType"` set to `"multiple"`, so it will be loaded in a multiple mode.
+This means you have to use an extra header to make calls to it.

 There is a script `run.sh` that loads the module into Okapi, enables it, and shows what it can do.
 It isn't all that much, but it shows that something works.

-The module loads a hard-coded list of instances into its database at tenant-init time.
-These can be queried and sorted according to the usual RMB conventions.
+This script uses the ModuleDescriptor-standalone.json to load the module, so that it can run in stand-alone, without the `"interfaceType": "multiple"`.

 ### Test data
 There is a shell script called `makedata.sh` under the scripts directory.
 It